kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 The ports that the service is reachable at from inside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.

-### getPublicIpAddress() -\> String
+### getMaybePublicIpAddress() -\> String
-Gets the IP address where the service is reachable at from _outside_ the enclave that the container is running inside.
+If the service declared used ports in [ContainerConfig.usedPorts][containerconfig_usedports], then this function returns the IP address where the service is reachable at from _outside_ the enclave that the container is running inside.
 This IP address is how clients on the host machine can connect to the service.
+If no used ports were declared, this will be empty.

 **Returns**

-The service's public IP address.
+The service's public IP address, or an empty value if the service didn't declare any used ports.

 ### getPublicPorts() -\> Map\<PortID, PortSpec\>
 Gets the ports that the service is reachable at from _outside_ the enclave that the container is running inside.
 These ports are how clients on the host machine can connect to the service.
+If the service didn't declare any used ports in [ContainerConfig.usedPorts][containerconfig_usedports], this value will be an empty map.

 **Returns**

-The ports that the service is reachable at from outside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.
+The ports (if any) that the service is reachable at from outside the enclave, identified by the user-chosen ID set in [ContainerConfig.usedPorts][containerconfig_usedports] when the service was created.

 ### execCommand(List\<String\> command) -\> (int exitCode, String logs)
 Uses [Docker exec](https://docs.docker.com/engine/reference/commandline/exec/) functionality to execute a command inside the service's running Docker container.